 EALT Test of Listening Duration: Approximately 40 minutes The EALT Test of Listening is a computer mediated adaptive test of voice-only aural comprehension.
 Test-takers listen to a number of recorded communications.
-The recordings feature a range announcements and talk-back exchanges typical of aeronautical communications.
-The communications concern routine and non-routine situations and include a variety of English accents, both native and non-native speaker.
+The recordings feature a range of pilot/ATC talk-back exchanges and announcements typical of aeronautical communications that pilots or air traffic controllers could face in real-world operational situations.
+The communications concern routine and non-routine events (both emergency and non-emergency) and include a variety of English accents, both native and non-native speaker.
 Test-takers demonstrate the extent of their proficiency in the non-collaborative comprehension of the communications through their responses to aural prompts accompanying the communications.
 Unless otherwise selected by the test-takers, the communications and their accompanying prompts are heard once only.
 A test-taker's proficiency in understanding discourse in non-interactive situations is measured against the criteria for the assessment of aural comprehension contained in the descriptors for Comprehension in the ICAO Language Proficiency Rating Scale.
-(4)
+[4]